IagoFAlen/cyber-ui/@docs/skeleton.md

-# How a component should be placed on the screen
+# How a CONTEXT should be placed on the screen
 THEME
 ├── GLOBAL
 │   ├── FONTS
 │   ├── SOUNDS
 │   └── TEXTURES
 └── PANEL
-    ├── COMPONENT
+    ├── CONTEXT
     │   ├── WIDGET
     │   ├── SOUNDS (optional, overrides global sounds) │   ├── TEXTURES (optional, overrides global textures) │   └── EVENTS (logic for interactions)
-    ├── COMPONENT
+    ├── CONTEXT
     │   ├── WIDGET
     │   ├── SOUNDS
     │   ├── TEXTURES
     │   └── EVENTS
-    └── COMPONENT
+    └── CONTEXT
         ├── WIDGET
         ├── SOUNDS
         ├── TEXTURES
         └── EVENTS

 # How a Width need to be structured
 WIDGET